 "A scientist and her subject turn into mutant insects."

-A star is born!
 On this day in 2005 (in the U.S.), The Girl From Monday delivered a few laughs with its premiere at the Sundance Film Festival.
-Written and directed by Hal Hartley, the SciFi/Comedy starred Bill Sage, Sabrina Lloyd, and Tatiana Abracos.
+Written and directed by Hal Hartley, the SciFi/Comedy starred Bill Sage, Sabrina Lloyd, Tatiana Abracos, and others.
 According to our friends at IMDB.com, here's the plot summary:

 "A comic drama about a time in the near future when citizens are happy to be property traded on the stock exchange."